hunkim/es-gpt/README.md

 <img width="1489" alt="image" src="https://user-images.githubusercontent.com/901975/219938678-7f0b5dc3-226f-41e0-a59f-247547d54b9c.png">

 ## Installation
-To use this program, you will need to have access to both Elasticsearch and GPT3.
-You will also need to have Python installed on your system.
+To use the Elasticsearch + GPT3 Answerer, you'll need to have access to both Elasticsearch and GPT3, as well as Python installed on your system.
+We offer two installation options:

 ### All-in-one installation
 To use the all-in-one installation, follow these steps: